ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Attack seems over.

-An amber symbol starts blinking in the upper HUD; the boss wants an casualty status.
+An amber symbol starts blinking in the upper HUD; the boss wants a casualty status.

 Prix: "Squad I see all green?"